A Personal Point Of View

 Career Transitions and Big Leaps

-As a nurse entrepreneur, business owner, and certified advocate, I now dedicate all of my time and effort to Vital Link RN Healthcare Advocates.
+As a nurse entrepreneur, business owner, and certified advocate, I now dedicate all of my time and effort to Vital Link Healthcare Advocates.
 I am grateful I had the privilege to work for *Mayo Clinic and for the education and experience I gained throughout my many years of service.
 The patient-centered values, the culture of teamwork, and service excellence are forever ingrained in me.
 I also take with me the many memories of patients who have touched my life and amazing colleagues who made it tough to leave.
 I look forward to returning with my clients and once again working collaboratively with Mayo providers and staff.

 *Disclaimer: Vital Link, LLC dba Vital Link Healthcare Advocates does not provide legal, medical, accounting or financial advisory services.
 If you need assistance with any such services, please seek help from the appropriate licensed professional(s).
 Read full disclaimer.